Frequently Asked Questions

 The term “medical aid in dying” is the accepted language used in the healthcare and legal communities.
 It best defines the process in objective and respectful language.

-Can’t people just kill themselves with a gun or drugs if they want to die?
+Can’t people end their lives with a gun or drugs if they want to die?

 Should we be worried that some might try to coerce sick, elderly, or disabled people to use medical aid in dying?

-No. In the more than 40 combined years of experience with medical aid in dying in states where it is authorized, there has not been a single substantiated accusation of abuse or coercion.
+No. In the many years of experience with medical aid in dying in states where it is authorized, there has not been a single substantiated accusation of abuse or coercion.

 Medical aid-in-dying laws make it a felony to coerce someone to request the medication or to forge a request.
 Under existing laws, two physicians must certify that the person’s request is informed and free of undue influence or coercion, and two witnesses who personally know the dying person must attest that the person is making a voluntary, informed decision and without undue influence or coercion.